Last updated on September 7th, 2019 at 02:21 pm

-Users are given the ability to categorize their contacts into specific groups—all of which would run you no more than $40 per month per agent.
+It gives users the ability to categorize their contacts into specific groups—all of which would run you only $40 per month per agent.
 It offers free onboarding and is available to individual agents.

 Detailed Comparison: Top Producer, Contactually, Rethink CRM

-All three CRMs come with their own advantages and disadvantages, and overall features that may appeal to a particular agent for any particular reason.
-Let’s break them down, and see where they shine or come up short.
+All three CRMs come with their own advantages and disadvantages, and overall features that may appeal to a particular agent for any reason.
+Let’s break them down and see where they shine or come up short.

 Let’s start with Top Producer.

-At $40 per month, it’s going to be hard to beat Top Producer’s price.
+At $40 per month, it will be hard to beat Top Producer’s price.
 Pair that with the features available to users, and you’ve got one heck of a deal.

-Its competitors are great products also.
+Its competitors are great products as well.
 But consider that Rethink CRM comes at double the price you’d pay for Top Producer.
 Also, it can’t be purchased by individual agents.

 Contactually comes even cheaper than Top Producer—but there’s a catch.
-It has no MLS integration, which won’t be received well by some agents.
+It has no MLS integration, some agents won’t receive well which.

-REthink is a more costly route, and has the slight edge as it pertains to MLS integration.
-But at double the price of Top Producer, SLIGHTLY better MLS integration isn’t quite as attractive as it could’ve been.
+REthink is a more costly route and has a slight edge as it pertains to MLS integration.
+But at double, the price of Top Producer, SLIGHTLY better MLS integration isn’t quite as attractive as it could’ve been.

 When it comes to choosing a CRM, consider what product can best help you: